githubtraining/innersource-theory/docs/teams/measuring_success.md

 ## Start with small, impactful changes

-Companies often kick off their InnerSource programs by starting small.
+Companies and teams often kick off their InnerSource programs by starting small.
 Pilot projects can help teams experiment with more open processes, democratize access to code, and document best practices before applying InnerSource more widely.

 ![logo](../images/Fintechtocat.png ':no-zoom')